 White shiplap is a great way to insert line and texture into the room.
 With light wood, the shiplap walls can go unpainted, heightening the organic feel.
 The hearth is central to the Scandinavian home, and a simply shaped fireplace provides it.
 While minimalist, some storage is necessary.

 Simple lines, like the well-known Billy shelving units from IKEA, fit well into a room.
 This design allows for flexibility with stackable and adjustable bookcases.
-Wide, tall, or square, you can form any shape you need out of this style of bookcase.
+Wide, tall, or square, you can form any shape you need out of this bookcase style.
 Cabinet doors of wood or glass are optional.
 Take those simple lines as inspiration and create a simple, useful entertainment center.
 Aim for symmetry, but it can be off a bit.
 Think about closing off some bookcases to be cabinets, and for fun, put the doors on asymmetrically to humanize the strict look.
 The white Trinity fits well into a Scandinavian room.
 Its simple, blocky shapes create a muted focal point, directing attention to the fire.
 Balance the fire and woody textures with green plants with their bright green and sinuous form.
-The aim is cozy, Danish hygge in a family room.
+The aim is a cozy, Danish hygge in a family room.

 The Trinity’s simple fireplace design includes lightly fluted side posts and triangular corbels with a bull-nose edge.
 The Trinity measures 55 inches wide by 48 inches tall and 18 inches deep.
 A shelf lifts the fireplace insert off the floor to make the hearth look bigger.
-The Trinity provides a classic base for a fireplace surrounded with shelving units and a wide fireplace mantle.
+The Trinity provides a classic base for a fireplace surrounded with shelving units and a wide fireplace mantel.
 For a beautifully finished look, incorporate some details from Trinity into the edges or tops of the shelving unit.

 As with all MagikFlame fireplaces, the Trinity is available through Amazon or directly from the maker.
 You can see how easy installation is with our downloadable installation guide.
 And you can find information about cost analyses, guides, and many other questions in the Learning Center.
 MagikFlame also works with architects, contractors, and interior designers.
 Ask us, and you can get a wiring guide, CAD drawings, and other support.